Infinidat/infi.projector/README.md

 There are two alternatives.

-The first one using the environment python and requires you to install dependencies (it'll tell you what the are):
+The first one using the environment python and requires you to install dependencies (it'll tell you what they are):

     python src/infi/projector/first_run/with_environment_python.py